MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 ### Super users and delegated administrators for the Azure Rights Management service

-Run the [Get-AadrmSuperUser](/powershell/module/aadrm/get-aadrmsuperuser) cmdlet and [Get-AadrmRoleBasedAdministrator](/powershell/module/aadrm/get-aadrmrolebasedadministrator) cmdlet to see which users have been assigned the super user role or global administrator role for the Azure Rights Management service.
+Run the [Get-AipServiceSuperUser](/powershell/module/aipservice/get-aadrmsuperuser) cmdlet and [Get-AadrmRoleBasedAdministrator](/powershell/module/aipservice/get-aadrmrolebasedadministrator) cmdlet to see which users have been assigned the super user role or global administrator role for the Azure Rights Management service.
 For users who have been assigned either of these roles, their email addresses are displayed.

 ### Administration logs for the Azure Rights Management service

-Run the [Get-AadrmAdminLog](/powershell/module/aadrm/get-aadrmadminlog) cmdlet to get a log of admin actions for the Azure Rights Management service, which protects data for Azure Information Protection.
+Run the [Get-AipServiceAdminLog](/powershell/module/aipservice/get-aadrmadminlog) cmdlet to get a log of admin actions for the Azure Rights Management service, which protects data for Azure Information Protection.
 This log includes personal data in the form of email addresses and IP addresses.
 The log is in plaintext and after it is downloaded, the details of a specific administrator can be searched offline.

 For example:
 ```
-PS C:\Users> Get-AadrmAdminLog -Path '.\Desktop\admin.log' -FromTime 4/1/2018 -ToTime 4/30/2018 -Verbose
+PS C:\Users> Get-AipServiceAdminLog -Path '.\Desktop\admin.log' -FromTime 4/1/2018 -ToTime 4/30/2018 -Verbose
 The Rights Management administration log was successfully generated and can be found at .\Desktop\admin.log.
 ```

 ### Usage logs for the Azure Rights Management service
-Run the [Get-AadrmUserLog](/powershell/module/aadrm/get-aadrmuserlog) cmdlet to retrieve a log of end-user actions that use the Azure Rights Management service.
+Run the [Get-AipServiceUserLog](/powershell/module/aipservice/get-aadrmuserlog) cmdlet to retrieve a log of end-user actions that use the Azure Rights Management service.
 This service protects data for Azure Information Protection.
 The log could include personal data in the form of email addresses and IP addresses.
 The log is in plaintext and after it is downloaded, the details of a specific administrator can be searched offline.

 For example:
 ```
-PS C:\Users> Get-AadrmUserLog -Path '.\Desktop\' -FromDate 4/1/2018 -ToDate 4/30/2018 -NumberOfThreads 10
+PS C:\Users> Get-AipServiceUserLog -Path '.\Desktop\' -FromDate 4/1/2018 -ToDate 4/30/2018 -NumberOfThreads 10
 Acquiring access to your user log…
 Downloading the log for 2018-04-01.
 Downloading the log for 2018-04-03.